shuiruge/nix-envs/README.md

 # nix-envs

-The shell.nix files for different environments.
+The `shell.nix` templates for different environments.